himanshu1-sharma/Lightsail-Setup-Custom-Domain-SSL-main/README.md

 ![domain](images/domain.png)

-> I personally use [Google Domains](https://domains.google.com/registrar/) to buy my domains but if you prefer to stay in the ecosystem, Amazon has their own solution called [Route53](https://aws.amazon.com/route53/)
+> I use [Google Domains](https://domains.google.com/registrar/) to buy my domains but if you prefer to stay in the ecosystem, Amazon has their own solution called [Route53](https://aws.amazon.com/route53/)

 > I will be using `opensourceme.app` for the rest of this tutorial as I have this one for testing